-The original fiscal year 2022 preliminary spending plan was approved at the June 22, 2021, Board meeting after a second reading.
-Due to the effects of COVID -19, the mandated rollover of state contracts, reduced capacity limits, staffing shortage and evolving state guidance, the 2021 budget proposal was based on our best estimates, historical trends and DDS contract requirements rather than proven revenue numbers.
-As of November 30, 2021, we are awaiting new state funding guidance on time limited enhanced payments for our adult programs effective July 1, 2021, to December 31, 2021, including promised funding targeted to human service staff recruitment and retention, and we are also awaiting pledged but uncertain federal Covid stimulus reimbursement funds from DESE, so as of November 30, 2021, our 2022 budget is still in flux.
+The original fiscal year 2023 preliminary spending plan was approved at the June 14, 2022 Board meeting after a second reading.
+Because of Covid-19, the partial funding of many state contracts, elimination of the pandemic EOHHS enhanced rates, reduced utilization in our SAIL program, ongoing staffing shortage and evolving state guidance, the 2023 budget proposal was based on our best estimates, historical trends and Department of Developmental Services contract requirements rather than proven revenue numbers, so as of September 30, 2022, our 2023 budget is still in flux.

-Planned LEA program development and expansion in 2021/2022 is currently on hold due to ongoing Covid restrictions and the resulting fiscal impact, the inability to expand staffing and facilities and continued fiscal uncertainty.
-Plans to resume program growth and development planning during the spring of 2022 for FY23 implementation are in effect.
-One area of growth that has occurred during the fall of 2021 is the fulfillment of LEA requests for contracted staffing services.
+Despite receiving approval from two of our member districts to lease additional classroom space for the 2022-2023 school year, planned local education agency (LEA) program development and expansion in 2022/2023 is currently on hold due to the inability to expand staffing due to the workforce crisis and continued fiscal uncertainty.
+Plans to resume program growth and development planning during the spring of 2023 for 2024 implementation are in effect.
+One area of growth that has occurred during the fall of 2023 is the fulfillment of increased LEA requests for contracted staffing services.